Differentiable Optics with dLux II: Optical Design Maximising Fisher Information: Fisher Information and Bayesian Experimental Design

-formally defined as the variance of the score.
-The parameter covariance matrix $\mathbf{C}$ is calculated as the negative inverse of the \ac{fim}
+This is formally defined as the variance of the score, and for appropriately regular functions is given by this Hessian.
+This second-order approximation treats the log-likelihood as a quadratic function near the maximum, and is often used in practice when full posterior sampling is computationally prohibitive.
+The parameter covariance matrix $\mathbf{C}$ is calculated as the inverse of the \ac{fim}

-and fully describes the best-fit multivariate normal - a reasonable estimate of the behaviour of a likelihood distribution around its peak.
+that fully describes the best-fit multivariate normal; an estimator of the behaviour of a likelihood distribution around its peak.
+In classical applications, this would require symbolic or manual calculation of second derivatives of the log-likelihood.
+However, in our framework, these quantities are obtained directly via automatic differentiation of the implemented model, without the need for algebraic derivation.

-The \ac{fim} has some convenient properties \cite{Coe2009}, firstly the Fisher matrices for two independent experiments add ($\mathbf{F}_{1,2} = \mathbf{F}_1 + \mathbf{F}_2$) allowing for the \ac{fim} to be calculated independently for any observations that add linearly, such as dithered images.
-Secondly, since parameter marginalisation happens through the matrix inversion of $\mathbf{F}$, row and column $i$ can be deleted from $\mathbf{F}$ in order to remove its contribution to the resulting covaraince matrix.
-Importantly, the covariance matrix of a model with parameters $\boldsymbol{\theta}$ calculated using the observation produced by that model given parameters $\boldsymbol{\theta}$ is the \ac{crlb}: the lower bound on the variance of an unbiased frequentist estimator of $\boldsymbol{\theta}$.
-It is not possible to recover parameters better than the \ac{crlb}, and so it is useful for forecasting the sensitivity of an experiment to the parameters of a model under consideration, irrespective of how data analysis will be carried out.
+The \ac{fim} has some convenient properties \citep{Coe2009}, firstly the Fisher matrices for two independent experiments add ($\mathbf{F}_{1,2} = \mathbf{F}_1 + \mathbf{F}_2$) allowing for the \ac{fim} to be calculated independently for any observations that add linearly, such as dithered images.
+Secondly, since parameter marginalisation happens through the matrix inversion of $\mathbf{F}$, row and column $i$ can be deleted from $\mathbf{F}$ in order to remove its contribution to the resulting covariance matrix.
+The covariance matrix of a model with parameters $\boldsymbol{\theta}$ is the \ac{crlb}: the lower bound on the variance of an unbiased frequentist estimator of $\boldsymbol{\theta}$.
+It is not possible to recover parameters better than the \ac{crlb}, so it is useful for forecasting the sensitivity of an experiment to the parameters of a model under consideration, irrespective of how data analysis will be carried out.

-In the remainder of this paper, we will assume that the multivariate normal approximation to our likelihood holds, and that the Fisher and covariance matrix calculated from this Hessian is accurate.
-We also assume that our measurements are photon-noise dominated and therefore exclusively use a Poissonian likelihood throughout the rest of the work.
-Furthermore, all calculations of and references to the covariance matrix are of the parameter covariance matrix, calculated against simulated data without noise realisations, therefore completely describing the \ac{crlb} under the Laplace approximation which is already assumed valid.
+In the remainder of this paper, we will assume that the multivariate normal approximation to our likelihood holds, and that the Fisher and covariance matrices calculated from this Hessian are accurate to within a reasonable tolerance.
+We also assume that our measurements are photon-noise dominated and therefore a Poissonian likelihood is used exclusively throughout the remainder of the work.
+Furthermore, all calculations of, and references to, the covariance matrix are of the parameter covariance matrix, calculated against simulated data without noise realisations, and therefore completely describe the \ac{crlb} under the Laplace approximation (which is assumed valid throughout).